 Realty Mogul specializes in a variety of investments ranging from residential to commercial and debt to equity.

 They boast one of the larger VC fundings, at $45.1 million.

-Update May 28, 2022: In the last update, Realty Mogul was listed under "on probation" (due to lack of volume).
-They currently have 11 offerings and have addressed that issue.
-So a new investor survey was just done to see what the current investor sentiment is.
+Yearly Investor Survey (updated August 18, 2023): In the last update, Realty Mogul was listed under "on probation" (due to a 54.5% negative rating by previous investors).
+And a new investor survey was just done to see what the current investor sentiment is.

-As a result of these mixed reviews and investor allegations, Realty Mogul will be keeping it's "on probation" status.
+As a result of the negative approval rating (more disapproving than approving) and mixed reviews, Realty Mogul will be keeping it's "on probation" status.
 And we hope they'll improve in the next survey.